- Search The Registry

 Johnetta Cole was born on this date in 1936.
 She is a Black educator, administrator, humanitarian, and civil and women’s rights activist.

-At age 15, Betsch entered Fisk University, through the school's early admissions program.
-She completed her undergraduate degree at Oberlin College and went on to earn a Master's and Ph.D. in anthropology from Northwestern University.
+At age 15, Betsch entered Fisk University through the school's early admissions program.
+She completed her undergraduate degree at Oberlin College and earned a Master's and Ph.D. in anthropology from Northwestern University.